 |28||1||24 (18)||Number of bits per pixel|

-The values marked in green are the only ones that we really need to look at because we know which values to expect in the other header fields.
-If you agreed to only use images of predefined fixed dimensions every time, you could skip the entire header and start reading at byte offset number 54 within the BMP file, that’s where the pixel data will be found.
+The values marked in green are the only ones we really need to look at because we know which values to expect in the other header fields.
+If you agreed only to use images of predefined fixed dimensions every time, you could skip the entire header and start reading at byte offset number 54 within the BMP file.
+That’s where the pixel data will be found.

 Nevertheless, we will check that the other listed values are as expected.
 It’s not difficult to do since we are already reading the header.
-It also provides a safeguard against user errors, should you or one of your colleagues supply an image of the wrong encoding to the testbench anytime in the future.
+It also safeguards against user errors, should you or one of your colleagues supply an image of the wrong encoding to the testbench anytime in the future.

 The test case